Old Fashioned Buttermilk Biscuits

 • Place the dough on a floured surface and form it into a square about 6 to 7 inches long on each side, then roll the dough into a rectangle about 9 by 12.

-• First Turn: Place the short side of the rectangle facing you, and fold the dough into thirds by folding the bottom third up and then the top third down like an envelope.
+• First Turn: Position the rectangle so the short side faces you, and fold the dough into thirds by folding the bottom third up and then the top third down like an envelope.

 • Second Turn: Rotate the dough 90 degrees and gently roll the dough into a rectangle again.
-Place the short side towards you and fold the dough into thirds again.
+Position the rectangle so the short side faces you and fold the dough into thirds again.

 • Third Turn: Rotate the dough 90 degrees and gently roll the dough into a rectangle again.
-Place the short side towards you and fold the dough into thirds again.
+Position the rectangle so the short side faces you and fold the dough into thirds again.

 • Form the dough into an 8 to 9-inch square, place it on a parchment-lined baking sheet, and put them in the freezer for about 10 minutes or until the dough is firm.